 Remove stress creating agents.

 One of the strategies that I have found effective is removing the focus from grades (which is often a major stress maker) and placing it on the process and feedback loops instead.
 This is tricky, I know, since programs like the IB require a grade at the end of it.
-But despite the traditional requirements, setting up a learning environment where focus is completely on every piece of work/contribution the student does helps reduce stress.
+But despite the traditional requirements, setting up a learning environment where focus is completely on every piece of work/contribution the student does help reduce stress.

 The other powerful strategy has been getting them to work in pairs.
-Peer coding ensures that a student does not feel like a warrior in the dark all alone.
+Pair Programming ensures that a student does not feel like a warrior in the dark all alone.
 They have another person to rely on, interact with, discuss ideas, clarify doubts, express fears and even get creative.
 Two heads are definitely better than one!
 So the more support structures a class can provide the lesser the chances that the student is looking elsewhere for it.